GreasyBacon/newonspotify-bot/README.md

 Introduction
 --------------
 Initially, I decided to sign up to GitHub to host the code for my first bot written in Python for my subreddit - /r/newonspotify.
-After thinking about it though, I realised it could also be utilised to post to other social networks such as tumblr and twitter.
-So for the moment, I have accounts created for Tumblr and Twitter, however only Tumblr support has been integrated (with Twitter on the way!).
+After thinking about it though, I realised it could also be utilised to post to other social networks such as Tumblr and Twitter.
+So for the moment, I have accounts created, set-up and working for Tumblr and Twitter, with my next step to be integrating Songkick into the posts for "On Tour" artists.

 Purpose
 --------------